 Notre Dame Cathedral – Frequented annually by 14 million visitors, the Cathedral is one of the most elegant buildings in Paris.
 You don’t have to pay a penny to visit this French Gothic architectural masterpiece.

 Palais Garnier – This opera house is grand in every sense of the term.
-The beautiful murals, huge chandeliers, and the Grand Staircase leave you spellbound.
+The beautiful murals, massive chandeliers, and the Grand Staircase leave you spellbound.

 Things to Do in Paris